Spirals-Team/hadoop-benchmark/README.md

 ![The Architecture of Hadoop cluster deployed](/figures/architecture.png)

 > To customize the Hadoop cluster,  users only need to update the hadoop configuration files in `images/hadoop/hadoop-conf`.
+> Similar to `create-cluster`, users can continue starting Hadoop cluster by rerunning `start-hadoop` when the start process is interrupted.

 ### 4.3 Running bechnmarks